28 Employee Engagement Activities To Reinvent Your Workforce

 Every company has got one of these employees.
 Chances are, your company has one too.

-Research says that the major cause of employees leaving their jobs is because of the lack of appreciation.
+Research says that the primary cause of employees leaving their jobs is because of the lack of appreciation.

 Hence, "Employee of the month" programs are a great way to show your best employees that you see their hard work and appreciate the efforts they are putting in and thus one of the best employee engagement activities that you can invest in.